alfredogalmirez/ReactJob/README.md

+## React Jobs
+A job listing web app built while following a React crash course.
+I customized and extended it to understand key concepts like routing, API fetching, and component structure.

+### 🧠 Learned:
+- React component structure and props
+- React Router DOM for navigation
+- useState and useEffect for managing data
+- Tailwind CSS for styling
+- JSON Server for mock backend

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.